Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Why is it important to study history?
 (Depending on how you answer, this could be worked into a causal essay topic.)

-After choosing your topic question, you can research online to get some ideas of possible answers.
+After choosing your topic question, you can research online to get some ideas about possible answers.

 - Title: The causal question makes a great title for your essay.
 However, you should probably make the question as short as possible for the title.
 Your answer to the question will be the thesis of your paper.